‘RHONY’ Star Ramona Singer Is Reportedly Trying To Bring Missy Pool To The Cast For Season 12

-Is Ramona Singer attempted to sabotage LuAnn de Lesseps by brining someone her ex-husband used to date to the cast of The Real Housewives of New York City?
+Is Ramona Singer attempting to sabotage LuAnn de Lesseps by bringing someone her ex-husband used to date to the cast of The Real Housewives of New York City?

 According to an August 9 report from Hollywood Life, Singer is allegedly doing her best to convince Bravo TV executives to add Missy Pool to the series for Season 12 because she knows how much of a challenge it would be for de Lesseps to be on a show alongside her.